flyingmachine/brave-clojure-web/content/read-and-eval.md

 ; => 2
 ```

-This is cool, but it also seems inconvenient.
-That's where macros come
+This is cool, but it's also inconvenient.
+That's where macros come in.
-in.
-Macros allow you to manipulate lists before Clojure evaluates
+Macros allow you to manipulate lists before Clojure evaluates them,
-them, except more conveniently.
-They behave very similarly to
+except more conveniently.
+They behave very similarly to functions.
-functions.
-They take arguments and return a value, just like a
+They take arguments and return a value, just like a function would.
-function would.
-Macro bodies behave exactly like function bodies, and
+Macro bodies behave exactly like function bodies, and you have your
-you have your full program at your disposal within them.
-What makes
+full program at your disposal within them.
+What makes them interesting
-them interesting and powerful is the way they fit in to the evaluation
+and powerful is the way they fit in to the evaluation process.
+Let's
-process.
-Let's look at an example:
+look at an example:

 ```clojure
 (defmacro ignore-last-operand